stefan-hoeck/idris2-rhone-js/src/Examples/CSS.md

 widgetList : String
 widgetList = "widgetList"

+-- the main content, split into three rows:
+-- a title, the example selector, and the
+-- currently loaded example application public export contentList : String contentList = "contentList"

+-- the header row where the example selector
+-- resides
 public export
-contentList : String
-contentList = "contentList"

-public export
 contentHeader : String
 contentHeader = "contentHeader"

-public export
-pageTitle : String
-pageTitle = "pageTitle"
+-- the row with the page title public export pageTitle : String pageTitle = "pageTitle"

+-- the select box used to choose an example
+-- application
 public export
 exampleSelector : String
 exampleSelector = "example_selector"